JimDesu/basis-lang/spec.md

 - **Case A:** the dictionary flows as a hidden parameter on entry to the command's frame.
 Subsequent dispatches inside the body that reference the same type-variable bound use the dictionary already in scope; no further flow is needed.
 - **Case B:** the dictionary is embedded in the 3-word slot.
 Dispatch reads the dictionary pointer from the slot; subsequent dispatches on the same slot reuse the same pointer.

-Cross-case combinations follow uniformly: a Case A type variable bound to a class may flow its dictionary through to a sub-call that is itself Case A on the same bound.
+Cross-case combinations follow uniformly: a Case A type variable bound to a concept may flow its dictionary through to a sub-call that is itself Case A on the same bound.
 A Case B value passed to a sub-call that takes a Case B parameter copies the 3-word slot unchanged.
-A Case A receiver dispatched to a method whose result is Case B at the same class produces a 3-word slot at the caller's slot.
+A Case A receiver dispatched to a method whose result is Case B at the same concept produces a 3-word slot at the caller's slot.

 ### 9.13 Multiple Dispatch Over Receiver Tuples

-Methods with multiple receivers (multi-receiver methods, &sect;6) participate in dispatch through the standard single-class dispatch mechanism, applied independently to each receiver.
-The language has no joint dictionary keyed on receiver tuples: dispatch is **composed** out of single-class dispatches, not implemented as a multi-key lookup.
+Methods with multiple receivers (multi-receiver methods, &sect;6) participate in dispatch through the standard single-concept dispatch mechanism, applied independently to each receiver.
+The language has no joint dictionary keyed on receiver tuples: dispatch is **composed** out of single-concept dispatches, not implemented as a multi-key lookup.

-A method `.cmd (A a, B b) :: methodName : ... = body` with two receivers `a: A` and `b: B`, when each receiver type is class-typed (e.g., `(C1, C2)`), dispatches by:
+A method `.cmd (A a, B b) :: methodName : ... = body` with two receivers `a: A` and `b: B`, when each receiver type is concept-typed (e.g., `(C1, C2)`), dispatches by:

-1. Resolving `a`'s witness for `C1` via single-class dispatch on `a`.
+1. Resolving `a`'s witness for `C1` via single-concept dispatch on `a`.
-2. Resolving `b`'s witness for `C2` via single-class dispatch on `b`.
+2. Resolving `b`'s witness for `C2` via single-concept dispatch on `b`.
 3. Composing the resolved methods according to the method's body declaration.

 The composition is at the language-surface level &mdash; the method's declared body sees `a` and `b` as ordinary receivers, and any dispatches within the body proceed through their respective dictionaries.
-No higher-order dispatch on `(A, B)` as a pair is performed; the typechecker enforces that the method's signatures at each receiver position match the class declarations independently.
+No higher-order dispatch on `(A, B)` as a pair is performed; the typechecker enforces that the method's signatures at each receiver position match the concept declarations independently.

-**Per-receiver anchoring.** In a multi-receiver *class-body* signature, each class-bounded receiver position is the member-type anchor for the class bounding it, with &sect;9.1's surface applying per-receiver (bare class name, or `(V:C)` when the signature references that member type elsewhere); concretely-typed receivers raise no anchoring question.
-Two same-class receivers are **independent by default** &mdash; bare names or distinct variables; each its own member type, own slot, own dictionary, per the per-appearance rule &mdash; and **matched by a shared variable**, the match being a *boundary contract only*:
+**Per-receiver anchoring.** In a multi-receiver *concept-body* signature, each concept-bounded receiver position is the member-type anchor for the concept bounding it, with &sect;9.1's surface applying per-receiver (bare concept name, or `(V:C)` when the signature references that member type elsewhere); concretely-typed receivers raise no anchoring question.
+Two same-concept receivers are **independent by default** &mdash; bare names or distinct variables; each its own member type, own slot, own dictionary, per the per-appearance rule &mdash; and **matched by a shared variable**, the match being a *boundary contract only*:

 ```
 .decl Ord a, Ord b :: ?absorb: ...       ; independent &mdash; two members, two dictionaries